AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 * `mark a/Tutorial 1 c/Class 1-A` — marks `Tutorial 1` as completed for all students in `Class 1-A`, skipping those who do not have the assignment or whose assignment is already marked
 * `mark a/Homework c/Tutorial Group 2` — marks `Homework` as completed for all students in `Tutorial Group 2`, skipping those who do not have the assignment or whose assignment is already marked

-Upon successful marking, the assignment should turn green as shown:
+Upon successful marking of an assignment, the assignment should turn green as shown:

 ![Marked Assignment](images/MarkedAssignment.png "Marked Assignment")

 ### Unmarking an assignment: `unmark`